DonaldSimpson/github_updater/README.md

 ## Purpose

 The GitHub Updater project is designed to automate the process of updating files in a repository, committing the changes, and pushing them to GitHub.

-The project includes scripts that can run a random number of times per day, making random updates to files and committing those changes with randomly selected commit messages.
+The project includes scripts that will run a random number of times per day, making random updates to files and committing those changes with randomly selected commit messages.

+The random jobs are created as `at` schedules, which are setup daily by a cronjob

+Updated files & file types are in update_files - to add a new type just create a file.<ext> in there whith whatever extension you want and it will be updated (randomly).

 ## Installation